 Cima Science is among the first manufacturers of maslinic acid powder in China.

 Specifcations such as maslinic acid 10%, 20%, 30%, 50%, 70%, 98% are all available upon your request.

-In addition, bulk oleanolic acid powder, ursolic acid powder from loquat leaf extract are also available from Cima Science Co., Ltd.
+In addition, bulk oleanolic acid powder, and ursolic acid powder from loquat leaf extract is also available from Cima Science Co., Ltd.

 The package is 25kg/drum.

 If you want to know the pricing and get the COA, specification sheet, or other technical documents, just feel free to send an inquiry to us, and we will reply to you within 8 hours.

 - Antiproliferative and apoptosis-inducing effects of maslinic and oleanolic acids, two pentacyclic triterpenes from olives, on HT-29 colon cancer cells.